Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 ### `git log` Reveals The Commit History

-The command `$ git log` will show all of the commits made on this git branch (details on branches are a separate subject.
-We may assume one default branch at this moment.)
+The command `$ git log` shows all of the commits made on this Git branch.
+Branches are covered in more detail in later lessons.
+For now, we can think of a branch as a sequence of commits within a repository.
+We will assume there is a single `main` branch, a single sequence of commits.

 The log will clearly show the order of commits, and highlight their commit messages.